GenomicsAotearoa/data-management-resources/docs/modules/module01.md

 </p>

+## Taylor and Atsushi’s advice for emerging researchers

+<p><p/>

+IMAGE

+<li> Reach out to your institution's data management experts and support staff for assistance, preferably before you embark on the research.</li>
+<li> Avail yourself of the free and widely available research data management resources online.
+See Module 5 for more information.</li>
+<li> Give writing a data management plans a go and ask for help on the way.
+Practice makes perfect!</li>
 <img src="https://github.com/GenomicsAotearoa/data-management-resources/blob/main/docs/figures/under-construction_geek_man_01.png?raw=true" alt="Under Construction sign" style="height:300px;">

 This page is currently under construction.
 For more tips and tricks, come back later.